-3.12 Carrying knifes/offensive Weapons & Gang Culture
+4.11 Serious Violence/ Carrying Knifes/Offensive Weapons & Gang Culture

-Bringing and carrying a knife/offensive weapon onto school/college premises is a criminal offence and immediate action will be taken by calling the police.
-The guidance on Searching, Screening and Confiscation for Head teachers, schools and Governors, January 2018 will be consulted and the Federation will consider and may apply the disciplinary procedure.
+Bringing and carrying a knife/offensive weapon onto school/setting premises is a criminal offence and immediate action will be taken by calling the police.
+The guidance on Searching, Screening and Confiscation for Head teachers, schools and Governors, January 2018 will be consulted and the school/college will consider and may apply the disciplinary procedure.

 If a member of staff suspects a pupil/student being involved in gang culture, this is a safeguarding concern and will require a discussion with the Designated Safeguarding Lead who will seek advice from agencies and professionals including reference to the Safeguarding procedures as outlined by the local authority.
-The pupil/student may be an exploited child and victim to which the school/college will offer support.
+The pupil/student may be an exploited child and victim to which the Federation will offer support.

-4. Safeguarding Roles and Responsibilities
+5 Safeguarding Roles and Responsibilities

-4.1 All Staff / anyone who has contact with a child or young person including Governors and volunteers have responsibility for the following:
+All Staff who has contact with a child or young person including Governors and volunteers have responsibility for the following: